OpenLineage/OpenLineage/integration/spark-extension-interfaces/README.md

 ### Forward Compatibility

-The `spark-extension-frontend` module contains a single interface that remains unchanged over time.
+The `spark-extension-entrypoint` module contains a single interface that remains unchanged over time.
 This interface acts as a bridge, allowing `openlineage-spark` to identify and interact with the shaded resources in a forward-compatible manner.
 This separation ensures that even if the interfaces in `spark-extension-interfaces` evolve, the communication protocol remains stable and compatible.